-IPoly uses a variety of resources for research, therefore, students may not necessarily be assigned a textbook for every class as in a traditional school.
-When textbooks are needed, they will be issued by instructors.
+IPoly uses a variety of resources for research, therefore, students may not necessarily be assigned a textbook for every class.
+Textbooks are issued by instructors as needed.
 Students are responsible for the textbooks issued to them.
 Charges resulting from lost or damaged textbook are students' sole responsibility.
 Report lost books immediately, pay charges, and obtain replacements.
 Failure to do so can result in the loss of extracurricular privileges, including ASB activities.
 The office can setup a payment plan to accommodate financial hardship.

 Failure to return textbooks may delay the receipt of grade assessments or in future check-out of textbooks and other instructional materials.
-Grade assessments, transcripts and diplomas will be held until books are returned or replacement fees paid.
+Grade assessments, transcripts, and diplomas will be held until books are returned or replacement fees paid.
 If a damaged book is returned, the student will be required to replace it or pay for the damage.